Robinson 77

-Robinson 77, formerly SIA Building, is a high-rise skyscraper located in the central business district of Singapore.
+Robinson 77, previously called the SIA Building, is a high-rise skyscraper located in the central business district of Singapore.
 The building is located on 77 Robinson Road, just next to DBS Building Tower One and Two.

-The SIA Building was the flagship building for Singapore Airlines.
-The airline head office is not located in this building; it is and has been located at Airline House in Changi.
+Once the flagship building of Singapore Airlines, the airline sold the building to SEB Investment in 2006.
+It is currently owned by CITIC Group, a state-owned investment company of the People's Republic of China.

 The building has a net floor area of around 27400 m2.
 It has a total of 180 car park lots.

 History

 SIA Building was designed by Obayashi Gumi Corporation, and SAA Partnership, and structural engineering of the development was done by T. Y. Lin International.
 Construction of the building was completed in 1998.
 Other firms involved in the development included Singapore Airlines, PCR Engineers Private Limited, PCR Engineers Private Limited, Rider Hunt Levett & Bailey, Levett & Bailey Chart, and Quantity Surveyors Ltd.

 Architecture

 The SIA Building was one of the first high-rises in Singapore with its exterior made out of glass.
 As the flagship building for Singapore Airlines, it bears the Singapore Airlines' logo.
 The roof of the building also incorporates a vertical stabilizer design, similar to that of an airplane.